PietroMSB/MG2N2/README.md

 # graph generation
 The script "generate_graphs.py" generates a batch of graphs, exploiting the three modules which had been previously saved in the "Temp/Modules" folder.
 The hyperparameters of the modules are declared at the beginning of the script.
+At least one trained instance of each module is required to run this script.